-The aim of counselling is to provide an opportunity for you (as the client) to work towards living in a more satisfying and resourceful way.
+The aim of counselling/therapy is to provide an opportunity for you (as the client) to work towards living in a more satisfying and resourceful way.

-People who have found the counselling process helpful are those who:
+People who have found the therapeutic process helpful are those who:

 - may be facing times of change in their life, their personal relationships or work situations

 - may be coming to terms with loss or bereavement, who perhaps have feelings of depression, loneliness or emptiness

 - may be coming to terms with traumatic experiences, whether in the past or more recently, who perhaps have feelings of hopelessness or rage

 - need some space to enable them to think about personal issues, to help make sense of things that have happened or are happening to them